NStrijbosch/hub-module-notes/docs/hub2hub.md

 `set_on_request()`

-set the function that will be executed when a request from the root is received.
+set the function that will be executed when a request from the root is received by a child.

 __Parameters:__